roro-and-avava/roro-and-avava.github.io/README.md

 59. I love how you make progress every day.
 60. I love how you look out for me.
 61. You make me feel loved.
-62. I love how you’re my forever best friend and soul mate.
+62. You’re my forever best friend and soul mate.
 63. You make me feel like I’m the only person in the world.
 64. You are the best thing that ever happened to me.
 65. I think about you nonstop.